p5kw4r/bc-interoperability/README.md

 ## Usage

-Store a text message on the Ethereum blockchain and retrieve it afterwards:
+Store a text message on the Ethereum blockchain and retrieve it using the transaction hash:

 ```python
 from bcio import store, retrieve, Blockchain